Nonprofit Business Plan Template & Guide [Updated 2023]

 When filling in your nonprofit business plan template, include the type of nonprofit business you intend to be.

-To most quickly write a nonprofit business plan, start with a template that lays out the sections to complete.
+To most quickly write a nonprofit business plan, start with a template that lays out a nonprofit business plan outline.
 Answer the questions provided in the template and discuss them with your co-founders if applicable.
-A templated financial model will help you more easily complete your financial forecasts.
+A financial model template will help you more easily complete your financial forecasts.

-The key steps to starting a nonprofit are to choose the name of your organization, write your business plan, incorporate your organization, apply for your IRS and state tax exemptions and get any required licenses and permits you need to operate.
+The key steps to starting a nonprofit are to choose the name of your organization, write your business plan and impact plan, incorporate your organization, apply for your IRS and state tax exemptions and get any required licenses and permits you need to operate.

 According to the National Center for Charitable Statistics, there are approximately 1.54 million nonprofits registered in the United States (data pulled from registrations with the Internal Revenue Service (IRS)).